 Hegemon is another system activity monitor application written in Rust programming language.
 If you're fan of programs written in Rust, hegemon might be a good choice.
 We have published a brief review about Hegemon a while ago.
 Please visit the following link to know more about this tool.

-You know now six alternatives to Top program.
-I won’t claim these programs are better than or best replacement for ‘top’ program.
+You know now seven alternatives to "Top" command line utlity.
+I won't claim these programs are better than or best replacement for 'top' program.
 But it is always nice to know some alternatives.
 I use htop mostly to monitor the processes.
 Now is your turn.
-Have you used any tools listed here?
+Have you used any of these tools listed here?
 Great!
 Which is your favorite tool and why?
 Please share your experience in the comment section below.